Updated: Feb 10

 The ins and outs of the daily routine of a monk revolve around communal prayer four times a day, a group meditation session, as well as individual prayer and assigned work tasks.
 A monk’s ultimate aim is to pray continuously without ceasing.
 The work schedule is clearly secondary to the prayer schedule and the days are diced up in such a way that work is squeezed between communal prayer bouts.
 The bible verse (Matthew 6:33) “Seek first the kingdom of heaven and all else will be given unto thee,” is taken quite literally at the New Camaldoli Hermitage (NCH).

 As one might imagine with all that praying going on at the hermitage, it is difficult to find a comrade to pass kettlebells with.
 During this last residence at the monastery, my fellow community members were not interested in throwing cannon balls with handles.
-Having lived with theses monks 9 years earlier as their personal trainer, I had used kettlebells to turn some of them into lean Godly praying machines.
+Having lived with these monks 9 years earlier as their personal trainer, I had used kettlebells to turn some of them into lean, godly praying machines.

 The aging population of NCH, now almost a decade older and considerably less fit since my absence, were hesitant to indulge me in this new dynamic wellness system I had been creating since I last sojourned with them in `'04.
-Except for one monk, Brother Gabriel, who showed enthusiastic interest.
+The one exception was brother Gabriel, who showed enthusiastic interest.
 I was hesitant to pass kettlebells with him since he was blind in one eye, losing sight in the other, and in his 80s.
 It seemed my only hope for continuing to develop KPP was a geriatric one-eyed monk.
-As brother Emanuel, God rest his soul, loved to say "The spirit is willing but the flesh is weak"... perhaps this stint at the monastery was about focusing on the solo aspects of KPP.
+As brother Emmanuel, God rest his soul, loved to say "The spirit is willing but the flesh is weak"... perhaps this stint at the monastery was about focusing on the solo aspects of KPP.

-Fortunately, in 2004 during my intial stay at the monastery when I first started creating KPP solo™, I landed a kettlebell presentation for the National Strength and Conditioning Association(NSCA) at their national conference.
-Prior to that 2004 conference kettlebells were not a strength training tool that the NSCA implemented or were even familiar with.
+Fortunately, in 2004 during my initial stay at the monastery when I first started creating KPP Solo™, I landed a kettlebell presentation for the National Strength and Conditioning Association(NSCA) at their national conference.
+Prior to that 2004 conference, kettlebells were not a strength training tool that the NSCA implemented or were even familiar with.

 Presentation prep at the monastery consisted of lots and lots of kettlebell basics and verbal rehearsal on how to effectively communicate to an audience of 1000+ the value of said movements.
-With way too much time on my hands and an obsessive drive to do well I over did it and got bored doing and practicing talking about the same movements over and over.
+With way too much time on my hands and an obsessive drive to do well, I overdid it and got bored doing the same movements over and over.

-Boredom lead me to branching off and exploring new fresh ways to use kettlebells.
-As much value as I found in the “basics”, I needed a way to break up the monotony and exploring advanced kettlebell basics and other ways to progress athletically with the tool was exactly what the doctor ordered.
+Boredom lead me to branching off and exploring new ways to use kettlebells.
+As much value as I found in the “basics”, I needed a way to break up the monotony and practice advanced kettlebell exercises, and exploring other ways to progress athletically with the tool was exactly what the doctor ordered.

 The 2004 NSCA national conference successfully came and went.
 Pavel, pleased with the outcome, suggested that Brett Jones and I film a kettlebell video based on the presentation we did at the conference.
 In early 2005 Brett and I made the video Pavel suggested.
 We ended up calling our video “Kettlebell Basics for Strength Coaches and Personal Trainers” (KBSCPT).
-To this day still one of the most comprehensive and best videos on kettlebell basics on the market.
+To this day, it's still one of the best and most comprehensive videos on kettlebell basics on the market.

-Besides creating a bestselling kettlebell instructional video, the weekend, we filmed KBSCPT, Brett and I also passed a kettlebell for the first time.
+Besides creating a best-selling kettlebell instructional video, the weekend we filmed KBSCPT, Brett and I also passed a kettlebell for the first time.
 The minimal kettlebell passing that Brett and I did between takes inspired a passion in me similar to the way Mark Reifkind, my high school strength coach and physical culture mentor, did when he introduced me to kettlebells for the first time in 2001.
-I spent the next four years developing what would eventually be called Kettlebell Partner Passing®.
+I spent the next four years developing what would eventually become Kettlebell Partner Passing®.

-In between takes Genaro suggested moving around while passing the bell.
-We gave it a go and it worked, it worked really well and was loads of fun.
+In between takes, Genaro suggested moving around while passing the bell.
+We gave it a go and it worked.
+In fact, it worked really well and was loads of fun.
 We discovered what would ripen into KPP freestyle™.
 The next three weekends were spent filming the rest of the KPP video and grabbing free moments between takes to explore what this new freestyle passing was and what it had to offer.

 In June of 2016 I Ieft the monastery to re-enter consensus reality and bring KPP in its more holistic form to the world.
 I traveled up and down the coast of California, Seattle, Alaska, New Mexico and Texas teaching KPP wherever people would have me.
-On May 6, 2017 I put on my first official KPP workshop In San Diego CA and have been going strong ever since.
+On May 6, 2017 I put on my first official KPP workshop in San Diego.